KALW: Construction

+KALW's programs and services

-KALW was instrumental in helping KQED television sign on the air in 1954 as one of the first non-commercial educational television stations in the country, by providing technical training, studio space, and engineering advice to the KQED founding staff.
+KALW was instrumental in helping KQED television to sign on the air in 1954 as one of the first non-commercial educational television stations in the country, by providing technical training, studio space, and engineering advice to the KQED founding staff.

 KALW provided Chinese-language simulcasts of KGO-TV newscasts in the 1970s, before local Asian language newscasts became established.
 During the 1970s and 1980s KALW also aired live coverage of SFUSD sporting events, the last such regular live coverage of high school sports in San Francisco broadcasting.

 While KALW's original transmitter had not been used since the switch to the modern FM band in the late 1940s, it was still located at John O'Connell Technical High School until the school was demolished in the mid-1990s.

 In late October 2006, KALW suffered an antenna malfunction.
-The station continued to transmit with only three percent of normal power, causing many listeners to think the station had ceased broadcasting, although the audio stream was still available via the website.
-Fellow public broadcaster KQED-FM allowed KALW the use of their backup transmitter on San Bruno Mountain during the repair process.
+The station continued to transmit with only three percent of normal power.
+This caused some listeners to think the station had ceased broadcasting, although the audio stream was still available via the website.
+Fellow public broadcaster KQED-FM allowed KALW the use of that station's backup transmitter on San Bruno Mountain during the repair process.
 On November 2, 2006, station general manager Matt Martin posted an update on the station's website explaining the problem and expressing his appreciation to KQED-FM for its technical assistance.

 The City of San Francisco recognized "KALW Day" on the station's 70th anniversary on September 8, 2011.
-Ten years later, on the station's 80th birthday, San Francisco mayor London Breed declared September 1 to be "KALW Day".
+Ten years later, on the station's 80th birthday, San Francisco Mayor London Breed declared September 1 to be "KALW Day".

 License renewal challenge

-In 1997, a group of full and part-time KALW employees filed a petition with the FCC to deny renewal of KALW's broadcast license, alleging that station management had covered up violations of hiring rules and had lied about required record keeping.
+In 1997, a group of disgruntled KALW employees filed a petition with the FCC to deny renewal of KALW's broadcast license, alleging that station management had covered up violations of hiring rules and had lied about required record keeping.
 The case was inactive for several years and, according to KALW's website, the group that filed the petition, known as Golden Gate Public Radio, was defunct.

 In July 2004, the FCC resurrected the case.
-While it issued only a warning to KALW about its employment practices, the commission determined that there was sufficient evidence supporting misrepresentation allegations to warrant formal hearings.
+While it issued a warning to KALW about its employment practices, the commission determined that there was sufficient evidence supporting misrepresentation of allegations to warrant formal hearings.
 The hearings concluded in June 2005, and FCC Chief Administrative Law Judge Richard Sippel ruled in April 2006 to grant a limited two-year license renewal for KALW, while reducing a fine for public file violations from $300,000 to $10,000.

 In its defense to the FCC, KALW management showed evidence of its meritorious service to the community.
-The school district also argued for a hardship case, saying it was incapable of paying the $10,000 fine.
-(For instance, local school programs for children had recently been cut from the district's budget.)
-The judge disagreed with that assertion, however, and the SFUSD was given two years to pay the fine.
+The school district also argued for a hardship case, saying it was incapable of paying the $10,000 fine, citing recent budget cuts in its local school programs for children as an example.
+The judge disagreed, however, and the SFUSD was given two years to pay the fine.